Macau: Demographics

 The Statistics and Census Service estimated Macau's population at 667,400 at the end of 2018.
 With a population density of 21,340 people per square kilometre, Macau is the most densely populated region in the world.
 The overwhelming majority (88.7 per cent) are Chinese, many of whom originate from Guangdong (31.9 per cent) or Fujian (5.9 per cent).
-The remaining 11.6 per cent are non ethnic Chinese minorities, primarily Filipinos (4.6 per cent), Vietnamese (2.4 per cent), and Portuguese (1.8 per cent).
+The remaining 11.6 percent are non ethnic Chinese minorities, primarily Filipinos (4.6 percent), Vietnamese (2.4 percent), and Portuguese (1.8 percent).
 Several thousand residents are of Macanese heritage, native-born multiracial people with mixed Portuguese ancestry.
-Of the total population (excluding migrants), 49.4 per cent were born in Macau, followed by 43.1 per cent in mainland China.
+Of the total population (excluding migrants), 49.4 percent were born in Macau, followed by 43.1 percent in mainland China.
 A large portion of the population are Portuguese citizens, a legacy of colonial rule; at the time of the handover in 1999, 107,000 residents held Portuguese passports.

 Life expectancy in Macau was 81.7 years for males and 87.8 years for females in 2018, the fourth highest in the world.
 Cancer, heart disease, and respiratory disease are the territory's three leading causes of death.
 Most government-provided healthcare services are free of charge, though alternative treatment is also heavily subsidised.

-Migrant workers living in Macau account for over 25 per cent of the entire workforce.
+Migrant workers living in Macau account for over 25 percent of the entire workforce.
 They largely work in lower wage sectors of the economy, including construction, hotels, and restaurants.
-As a growing proportion of local residents take up employment in the gaming industry, the disparity in income between local and migrant workers has been increasing.
+As a growing proportion of residents take up employment in the gaming industry, the disparity in income between local and migrant workers has been increasing.
 Rising living costs have also pushed a large portion of nonresident workers to live in Zhuhai.

 Religion

-According to the Government Information Bureau, 80 per cent of the population practices Buddhism, 6.7 per cent follow Christianity and 13.7 per cent follow other religion, such as Daoism and Confucianism.
+According to the Government Information Bureau, 80 per cent of the population practices Buddhism, 6.7 per cent follow Christianity and 13.7 per cent follow other religion, such as Taoism and Confucianism.
 Folk practices are also common among the citizens.
-According to Pew Research Center, Chinese folk religions have the most adherents (58.9 per cent) and are followed by Buddhism (17.3 per cent) and Christianity (7.2 per cent), while 15.4 per cent of the population profess no religious affiliation at all.
-Small minorities adhering to other religions (less than 1 per cent), including Hinduism, Judaism, and Islam, are also resident in Macau.
+According to Pew Research Center, Chinese folk religions have the most adherents (58.9 percent) and is followed by Buddhism (17.3 percent) and Christianity (7.2 percent).
+In comparison, the usual 15.4 percent of the population professes no religious affiliation at all.
+Small minorities adhering to other religions (less than 1 percent), including Hinduism, Judaism, and Islam, are also resident in Macau.